tpeterka/decaf/README.md

 ```

-# Wrapping your project in Python
+# Describing a workflow in Python

-The workflow can be hand-coded in C++, but the python instructions below
+The workflow can be hand-coded in C++, but the Python instructions below
 describe an easier way to define the network.
 The Python program creates a JSON
 configuration file that Decaf reads.